 With Carolyn West, Anne Twohig & John Cummins

-This Training is suitable for Therapists such as DBT, CBT, Psychologists, Psychotherapists and Mental Health Nurses who have attended a Mindfulness Based Stress Reduction Programme (MBSR), a Mindfulness Based Cognitive Therapy Programme (MBCT) or an introductory course in Mindfulness.
+This Training is suitable for Therapists and Healthcare Professionals such as DBT, CBT, Psychologists, Psychotherapists and Mental Health Nurses who have attended a Mindfulness Based Stress Reduction Programme (MBSR), a Mindfulness Based Cognitive Therapy Programme (MBCT) or an introductory course in Mindfulness.

 This Experiential Training will include:

 - Periods of formal mindfulness practices including body scan meditation, sitting, walking and gentle body movement

 - Exploration of the qualities of living mindfully

 - Experiencing deep listening and presence within communication

 - Investigation into present moment experience, and sharing in the supportive community of teachers and peers

 - Inspirational teachings drawing from ancient and contemporary wisdom teachers